quepas/ReadingPublications/README.md

 4) Unrolls short loops and vector operations on small matrices.

 Finally, a **code repository** manages many versions of the same code with different e.g. annotations, types (from many program executions).
-More importantly, the repository tracks and refines codes used on subsequent analyses in a similar manner to _gradual typing_.
+More importantly, the repository tracks and refines codes used on subsequent analyses similar to _gradual typing_.

 The interpreter test covers 12 benchmarks with fixed-size problems (in order to execute for around 1 minute each).
 Apart from a classical comparison of execution time of MaJIC and FALCON compiler, the paper tests how much dynamic analysis (JIT) improves the accuracy and increases the information about a program over static analysis on a task of finding scalar variables in the program.
-Finally, the paper shows how much of the total execution time of the program is spent in type inference, kind analysis, and code generation.
+Finally, the paper shows how much of the total execution time of the program is spent in type inference, kind analysis, and code generation phases.

 ### Comments